cuiyongbo/hello-world/my_wiki/programmer_note/programming_pearls/hacker_delight.rst

 #.
 Comparison of float or double numbers

    .. code-block:: cpp
-      :caption: taken from *The art of computer programming*
+      :caption: Taken from *The art of computer programming*

       bool approximatelyEqual(float a, float b, float epsilon) {